eberhab/m20/reading_writing_floppies.md

 None of the known (non-dos) images contain any data other than in the first sector/ first 128 bytes, so the method should be safe to use, but better double check.

+Note: In any case, an M20 image create/ converted by MAME, will end up having a different checksum once it has been written to floppy and read back.
+This is simply because the padding data is different.

 ### Drive

 Should be a 360kB 40 track drive: